Page formatting has been disabled, probably because you are using a browser which does not properly support CSS and W3C standards.

 Ulysses' Gaze (1995)

-176 minutes of ironically pretentious "visual poetry" about the chaos in the Balkans after the collapse of Communism.
+176 minutes of ironically pretentious visual poetry about the chaos in the Balkans after the collapse of Communism.
 The sequence showing the concrete Lenin statue barging down the river is memorable, the rest of the film is not.
-Neo-scholasticistic cineastes however strongly disagree.
+Neo-scholasticistic cineastes however Think Otherwise.

 The Inner Circle (1991)